skurmedel/shaders/glsl/README.md

 ## Headers?
 The current idea is that a file can be dropped into most projects without problems.
-So I omitted headers as many people just compile their shaders as a big blob even though OpenGL has support for it.
+So I omitted headers as many people just compile their shaders as a big blob even though some has OpenGL wrappers with support for it.

 ## License
 All the .glsl-files are **MIT-licensed**.